If you would like to rescue a Golden Retriever please contact one of the following people.

 Please complete the Contact Form below and we will get back to you.

 Rescue and the welfare should concern us all.

 By Margaret Balaam Published 1985

 We can also help those dogs whose owners' circumstances have changed and who can no longer keep them due to either financial difficulties, a move abroad, or to unsuitable accommodation ,or through illness.
-To date we have re-house 200 dogs.
+To date we have re-homed over 200 dogs.

 To get the Scheme started in our area Golden Retriever posters were sent to Veterinary Surgeons and Animal Welfare Centres with a covering letter explaining our project and giving the telephone number of our centre.
 Through this we have several telephone call a week offering to adopt one of our dogs.
 Re-housing is done as quickly as possible and in most cases directly from old to new owner to cause as little stress as possible to the dog.
 All this cannot be done without a central office and network of helpers throughout the area.
 When there is a dog to re-house a member living in the nearby will be asked to visit the dig and give an assessment and another will be asked to visit the selected home to make sure all is well.